Global Communications and Computing

 I use Y-PPA to install:

-This needs to be installed via a PPA so first install Y_PPA manager as above.
+This needs to be installed via a PPA.

 I use this a lot with HDMI inputs on 1920x1080 TVs at home and on ships and again works fine and one could switch from one to the other or mirrored.
 I likewise use the HDMI input to my 1920x1080 monitor with the Helios as it does not have a VGA and I can also use an earlier monitor which has 1680x1050 DVI input.
 If mirroring is set one can unplug and replug the monitor and it sorts itself out automatically.
 The settings are preserved through a suspend and restart.

 The Helios has separate Fn keys to turn Bluetooth and Wifi on and off which both work and overrule the software switches.
-There is however no overall Flight Mode or indicator fot Bluetooth.
+There is however no overall Flight Mode or indicator for Bluetooth.

 Checked and OK